 Is it possible to recover damages from someone’s home insurance policy if there is a car accident?
 Well, unless you crash right into their house or there is some kind of accident on the property of a home covered with homeowner’s insurance, it’s unlikely.
 Here are some more details.

 If you’ve been involved in a car accident, you only have the right to sue if you live in a tort state.
-If you have limited tort then you can not sue for pain and suffering, only major injuries.
+If you have limited tort then you cannot sue for pain and suffering, only major injuries.
 In a no-fault state, on the other hand, each person’s insurance covers the damages and therefore, you lose the right to sue.

 How to Proceed with a Lawsuit after a Car Accident

-If you choose to forego legal representation in favor of dealing with the relevant insurance companies yourself, you will likely find yourself facing an uphill battle as you fight large, experienced corporations that are intent on discrediting you and paying out the smallest settlement they can get away with.
+If you choose to forego legal representation in favor of dealing with the insurance companies yourself, you will likely find yourself facing an uphill battle as you fight large, experienced corporations that are intent on discrediting you and paying out the smallest settlement they can get away with.

 The costs and fees associated with hiring a lawyer are an area of great concern to most individuals seeking compensation for a car accident.
 Personal injury lawyers understand this fact and have instituted protocols that ensure access to qualified legal representation to all victims.

 There still may be some costs for which the client will be responsible, however, so it is important to be aware of all possible costs before initiating a relationship with any lawyer.
-Filing fees incurred when a case goes to trial are one example of costs a client will likely have to pay even if he is not victorious in his lawsuit.
+Filing fees incurred when a case goes to trial is one example of costs a client will likely have to pay even if he is not victorious in his lawsuit.